emmercm/www/src/blog/how-to-persist-docker-build-arguments-as-env-vars.md

 ---

-Values from the Docker [`ARG` instruction](https://docs.docker.com/engine/reference/builder/#arg) aren't persisted in built images, so here's a quick tip on how to achieve that!
+Values from the Docker [`ARG` instruction](https://docs.docker.com/engine/reference/builder/#arg) aren't persisted in built images, so here's a quick tip on how to persist them!

 ## Use cases